This salmon is flavorful, tender, and delicious! Everyone in my family loves it.

 This sweet sautéed broccoli is a weekly staple in our house.
 It comes together fast, and the kids love it.
-Yep, you read that right—kids loving broccoli!
+Yep, you read that right—kids love this broccoli dish!
 It's probably due to the not-so-secret ingredient of brown sugar, but they're still eating the broccoli, so I'm calling it a win!

-This ratatouille dish makes me think of summer with its fresh ingredients and beautiful presentation, but thankfully the ingredient list is simple enough to make any time of year!
-Fresh vegetables over hot rice makes this meal both pretty to look at and delicious to eat.
+The fresh ingredients and beautiful presentation of this ratatouille dish make me think of summer.
+Thankfully, the ingredient list is simple enough that it can be made any time of year!
+The fresh vegetables over hot rice make this meal both pretty to look at and delicious to eat.

 Surprisingly easy to make and perfect for the fall season, this recipe for whole roasted chicken will make your house smell amazing as it cooks!
 Impress dinner guests with its delicious flavor and beautiful presentation.